jackdignamit/SOC-Automation-with-Wazuh-Cortex-and-Shuffle/README.md

 # (WIP) SOC Automation with Wazuh, TheHive, and Shuffle
 *Completed: November 1, 2025*

-**This project demonstrates a full security operations center (SOC) automation workflow using Wazuh, TheHive, and Shuffle for security orchestration, automation, and response (SOAR).**
+**This project demonstrates a fully integrated security operations center (SOC) automation workflow using Wazuh, TheHive, and Shuffle for *security orchestration, automation, and response* (SOAR).
+The goal was to build an end‑to‑end incident response pipeline that detects suspicious activity, performs automated triage, provides event data, and inform analysts.**

 Tutorial by [MyDFIR](https://www.youtube.com/@MyDFIR).
 All implementation, exploration, and documentation performed independently as part of my cybersecurity learning journey.